What is ISPS Code?

 Port Facility Security Officer (PFSO)

 The PFSO is the counterpart of SSO.
-Thus, one of his job is to ensure adequate training to personnel responsible for the security of the port infrastructure.
+Thus, one of his jobs is to ensure adequate training for personnel responsible for the security of the port infrastructure.

 Each level of security has corresponding actions that ports and ships implement to ensure their safety.
-Correspondingly, higher level means the presence of bigger and impending threats.
+Correspondingly, a higher level means the presence of bigger impending threats.

 Security Level 1: Normal

-This is the level where ship or port facility normally operates.
-It means that ships and port maintain minimum appropriate protective security measures at all times.
+This is the level where the vessel or port facility normally operates.
+It means that ships and ports maintain minimum appropriate protective security measures at all times.

-Ship and port allow shore leave only in this level.
+Vessels and ports allow shore leave only at this level.

 Security Level 2: Heightened